University of Technology Sydney

 Minimum requirements

-Students must achieve at least 50% of the subject’s total marks.
+Students must achieve at least 50% of the subject’s total marks to pass the subject.

 Required texts